Skip to main content

 Both apps ship mobile apps, but the iPad story differs sharply.

-Apple Notes on iPhone.
-Lock-screen widget, Siri capture, scan-to-PDF via Continuity Camera, voice memos.
-Cold launch under 1 second.
-App size 25MB (built into iOS).
+Apple Notes on iPhone includes a lock-screen widget, Siri capture, scan-to-PDF via Continuity Camera, and voice memos.
+Cold launch is under 1 second.
+App size is 25MB because it is built into iOS.

-Apple Notes on iPad.
-Best-in-class for Apple Pencil.
-Math Notes auto-evaluates equations.
-Scribble converts handwriting to text.
-Quick Note from any app via corner swipe.
-App size 25MB.
+Apple Notes on iPad is best-in-class for Apple Pencil.
+Math Notes auto-evaluates equations, Scribble converts handwriting to text, and Quick Note opens from any app via corner swipe.
+App size is 25MB.

-Notion on iPhone.
-Functional but slow compared to native apps.
-Cold launch 3-5 seconds.
-Page load 1-3 seconds for complex pages.
+Notion on iPhone is functional but slow compared to native apps.
+Cold launch takes 3-5 seconds.
+Page load takes 1-3 seconds for complex pages.
 Quick capture via share sheet works but takes 5-7 seconds round-trip.
-App size 250MB.
+App size is 250MB.

-Notion on iPad.
-Same as iPhone, scaled up.
-No native handwriting support; you must take photos of handwritten notes and embed them.
-Slash commands work but the keyboard takes up half the screen on portrait mode.
-App size 250MB.
+Notion on iPad is the iPhone app scaled up.
+There is no native handwriting support, so you must take photos of handwritten notes and embed them.
+Slash commands work, but the keyboard takes up half the screen in portrait mode.
+App size is 250MB.

 The iPad gap is the most consequential: students and researchers who annotate by hand cannot use Notion as a primary note-taker.
 Apple Notes' Pencil-first design has no peer in this category, and Notion has not signaled any intent to compete on this axis.